 The Nominating and Corporate Governance Committee is responsible for recommending candidates to serve on the Board and its Committees.
-In considering whether to recommend any particular candidate to serve on the Board or its Committees or for inclusion in the Board's slate of recommended director nominees for election at the annual meeting of shareholders, the Nominating and Corporate Governance Committee considers the criteria set forth in our Corporate Governance Guidelines.
+In considering whether to recommend any particular candidate to serve on the Board or its Committees or for inclusion in the Board's slate of recommended director nominees for election at the annual general meeting of shareholders, the Nominating and Corporate Governance Committee considers the criteria set forth in our Corporate Governance Guidelines.
 Specifically, the Nominating and Corporate Governance Committee may take into account many factors, including without limitation: personal and professional integrity, ethics and values; experience in corporate management, such as serving as an officer or former officer of a publicly held company; strong finance experience; relevant social policy concerns; experience relevant to the Company's industry; experience as a board member or executive officer of another publicly held company; relevant academic expertise or other proficiency in an area of the Company's operations; diversity of expertise and experience in substantive matters pertaining to the Company's business relative to other Board members; diversity of background and perspective, including, but not limited to, with respect to age, gender, gender identification, self-identifying as female, as an underrepresented minority or as LGBTQ+, race, ethnicity, place of residence and specialized experience; practical and mature business judgment, including, but not limited to, the ability to make independent analytical inquiries; and any other relevant qualifications, attributes or skills.
 In determining whether to recommend a director for re-election, the Nominating and Corporate Governance Committee may also consider the director's past attendance at meetings and participation in and contributions to the activities of the Board.

-We do not have a formal policy with regard to the consideration of diversity in identifying director nominees.
+We consider diversity, such as race, ethnicity, gender and membership in an underrepresented community, as part of the criteria with regard to identifying director nominees, but do not have a formal diversity policy.
+Such characteristics were considered in connection with the appointment of Debra Yu, M.D. to our Board.
 The Board evaluates each individual in the context of the Board as a whole, with the objective of assembling a group that can best perpetuate the success of the business and represent shareholder interests through the exercise of sound judgment using its diversity of experience in these various areas.

 In identifying prospective director candidates, the Nominating and Corporate Governance Committee may seek referrals from other members of the Board, management, shareholders and other sources, including third party recommendations.
 The Nominating and Corporate Governance Committee also may, but need not, retain a search firm in order to assist it in identifying candidates to serve as directors of the Company.
 The Nominating and Corporate Governance Committee uses the same criteria for evaluating candidates regardless of the source of the referral or recommendation.
-When considering director candidates, the Nominating and Corporate Governance Committee uses the same criteria for evaluating candidates regardless of the source of the referral or recommendation.
 When considering director candidates, the Nominating and Corporate Governance Committee seeks individuals with backgrounds and qualities that, when combined with those of our incumbent directors, provide a blend of skills and experience to further enhance the Board's effectiveness.
 In connection with its annual recommendation of a slate of nominees, the Nominating and Corporate Governance Committee also may assess the contributions of those directors recommended for re-election in the context of the Board evaluation process and other perceived needs of the Board.
-Debra Yu, M.D. was recommended as a potential candidate for election to our Board by the Company's senior management and the Company's largest shareholder, Perceptive Advisors, LLC.
+Debra Yu, M.D., one of our Class II director nominees, was recommended as a potential candidate for election to our Board by the Company's senior management and the Company's largest shareholder, Perceptive Advisors.